 – Special features should be indicated by arrows or letters which contrast with the background.

 – The back of each illustration should bear the first author’s last name, figure number and an arrow indicating the top.
-This should be written lightly in pencil only.
-Please do not use a hard pencil, ball point or felt pen.

 – Color illustrations will be accepted if they make contribution to the understanding of the article.

 – Do not use clips/staples on photographs and artwork.

 – Illustrations must be drawn neatly by and photographs must be of high resolution above 350 DPI.

 No captions should be written directly on the photographs or illustration.
 Legends to all photographs and illustrations

 should be typed separately.
 All illustrations and figures must be referred to in the text and abbreviated as “Fig.”.

 Indian Journal of Clinical Practice